trealla-prolog/trealla/README.md

 ```

 Each such *prolog* instance is thread-safe.
 Such instances could use
 Unix domain sockets for IPC.
+See *src/trealla.h* for API.